 An audit involves performing procedures to obtain audit evidence about the amounts, including the related disclosures, in the remuneration report.
 The procedures selected depend on the auditor's professional judgement.
 This includes an assessment of the risks of material misstatement, whether due to fraud or error, in the remuneration report, including the related disclosures.
-In assessing these risks, the auditor considers the internal control system relevant for the preparation of the remuneration report, including the related disclosures.
-The objective is to plan and perform audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
+In assessing these risks, the auditor considers the internal control system relevant for the preparation of the remuneration report, including the related disclosures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management and the Supervisory Board, as well as evaluating the overall presentation of the remuneration report, including the related disclosures.